-The scheme provides a government bonus to each person who has saved into a Help to Buy ISA at the point they use their savings to purchase their first home.
+The scheme provides a government bonus to each person who has saved into a Help to Buy ISA at the point the purchase of their first home is completed.
 For every £200 a first time buyer saves, the government will provide a £50 bonus up to a maximum bonus of £3,000 on £12,000 of savings.